 ☑ Automated code review

 The best thing you can do when working as a team is to thoroughly review each other’s code.
-You should point out any mistakes, parts of code, which are difficult to understand, badly documented or anything else which doesn’t smell quite right.
+You should point out any mistakes, parts of code which are difficult to understand or badly documented, or anything else which doesn’t quite smell right.

 If you’re working alone, or would like another pair of eyes, you can set up one of the services providing automated code review.
 These services are still evolving and are not providing a huge value yet, but sometimes they catch something your code linters missed.